-Dissatisfied with Descartes’ conclusion, the West, which was increasingly distancing itself from Rome’s authority, generally put its assurance either in the text of the Bible (sola scriptura) or back in the scholastic idea of a systematization of thought — applied more to the world than to God, now.
-Newbigin critiqued both these thought crutches as symptoms of the original mistake of needing unreasonable epistemological guarantees: “Must we not say that it is part of the deep sickness of our culture that ever since Descartes, we have been seduced by the idea of a kind of knowledge which could not be doubted, in which we would be absolutely secure from personal risk?
+Dissatisfied with Descartes’ conclusion, the growing contingents in the West which were increasingly distancing themselves from Rome’s magisterial authority were putting their assurance either in the text of the Bible (Sola Scriptura) or back in the scholastic idea of a systematization of thought, now applied less to the theological science of knowing God, and more to the natural sciences of examining the physical world.
+Newbigin identified both of these approaches as thought crutches and symptoms of that swollen desire for unreasonable epistemological guarantees: “Must we not say that it is part of the deep sickness of our culture that ever since Descartes, we have been seduced by the idea of a kind of knowledge which could not be doubted, in which we would be absolutely secure from personal risk?
 And has not this seduction taken two forms which, even if they disclaim all relationship with each other, are really twin brothers?
 One is biblical fundamentalism which supposes that adherence to the text of the Bible frees me from the risk of error and therefore gives me a security which does not depend on my own discernment of the truth.
 The other is a type of scientism which supposes that science is simply a transcript of reality, of the ‘facts’ which simply have to be accepted and call for no personal decision on my part, a kind of knowledge which is ‘objective’ and free from all the bias of subjectivity.”

 So if religious fundamentalism, scientism, and committed agnosticism are all guilty of the same error, what is the solution?
-The solution is to recognize that knowing is more than mere cognition — the virtue of faith is involved.
+The solution is to recognize that knowing is more than mere cognition—the virtue of faith is involved.
 As I’ve already quoted above, “We must believe in order to know.”
+Or as G.K.
+Chesterton put it half a century earlier, “Reason is itself a matter of faith.
+It is an act of faith to assert that our thoughts have any relation to reality at all.”
 We must believe that truth is real.
 We must believe that truth is discoverable to reason.
 We must simultaneously recognize the limitations of both our available evidence and our reason, and yet search out and consider all the evidence we can and exercise our reason to the best of our ability.
 If evidence and reason points us in a certain direction, we must make our steps with a mixture of caution and boldness, humility and bravery.
 True knowing demands risks of us, but the mirage of risk-less certainty is a fool’s paradise.
 That’s why faith is listed among the virtues: it’s a type of courage.